 Master Gardener Training

-**The 2023 Master Gardener Volunteer training this year will consist of both online modules, hands-on labs and tours, and either a writing or presentation project.
-Participants will be expected to attend orientation and a minimum of 5 labs but can pick and choose either by topic or date that best fits into your schedule.
-See below for the 2023 lab schedule:
+**The 2025 Master Gardener Volunteer training in 2025 will consist of both online modules, hands-on labs and tours, and either a writing or presentation project.
+Participants will be expected to attend a minimum of 5 labs but can pick and choose either by topic or date that best fits into your schedule.
+Labs will be held in the spring and fall.
+See below for the 2025 lab schedule:

-CURRENT JEFFERSON & HARRISON MASTER GARDENER VOLUNTEER PROGRAMS:
+CURRENT JEFFERSON & HARRISON MASTER GARDENER VOLUNTEER PROJECTS:

 • Library horticulture presentations and demonstrations